 America’s gender, racial divides on display in House races

-WASHINGTON (AP) — Perhaps nowhere is the choice facing voters next Tuesday more vividly on display than in the battle for control of the U.S. House.
+WASHINGTON (AP) — Perhaps nowhere is the choice facing voters on Tuesday more vividly on display than in the battle for control of the U.S. House.
 Democrats are fielding more women and minority candidates than ever, while Republicans are trying to hold their majority with mostly white men.

 The disparity highlights a trend that has been amplified under President Donald Trump, with the two parties increasingly polarized along gender and racial lines as much as by issues.
 The result is that, in an election season playing out against the backdrop of bomb threats, violence and a charged immigration debate, the parties are presenting voters starkly different pictures of American leadership.

-Democrats have nominated more than 180 female candidates for the House, a new record.
+Democrats have nominated more than 180 female candidates for the House, a record.
 But while voters could send more than 100 of them to victory, Republicans could have fewer women than now in their ranks next year due to retirements and tough races, according to election analysts.
 Overall, nearly 9 in 10 House Republicans will be white men when the new Congress convenes in January.

 The racial divide is even starker.
 House Republicans now count just over a dozen minority members, a number that’s not expected to change much after the election.
 The lack of minorities in the conference comes into sharp visual focus when House Republicans gather in a large group, as they did last December when they celebrated the passage of tax cuts with Trump at the White House.